zhongMou-lilSister/learnGPGPU/README.md

 # learnGPGPU
 Learning GPGPU computing via CUDA and SYCL.
-This repository works on parallel matrix multiplication (`matrice size == 1024 * 1024`) and sum reduction (`array size == 1024 * 1024`), and deploys the algorithms on both CUDA and SYCL.
+This repository works on parallel matrix multiplication, sum reduction and matrix transpose, and deploys the algorithms on both CUDA and SYCL.
 The time taken will be compared.
 To make the comparison fair and square, both the CUDA and SYCL implementation use the unified memory between CPU and GPU.
 ## Run the code
 `bash builder.sh`
 ## Performance comparison
 ### Matrix multiplication
+(`matrice size == 1024 * 1024`)
 ```
 CPU operation, Time taken in ms: 6167371
 CUDA Naive, Time taken in ms: 3895